Contact Lenses at Louisiana Eye Care

 Scleral contact lenses

 Scleral contact lenses are larger than conventional contact lenses.
 Scleral contacts are large-diameter gas permeable contact lenses specially designed to vault over the entire corneal surface and rest on the sclera, otherwise known as the “white” of the eye.
 In doing so, scleral lenses functionally replace the irregular cornea with a perfectly smooth optical surface to correct vision problems caused by keratoconus and other corneal irregularities.
-Scleral lenses can be a solution to address issues which may make wearing conventional or regular contact lenses impossible.
+Scleral lenses can help address issues that may make wearing conventional or regular contact lenses impossible.

 If you have been told in the past that you cannot wear contact lenses due to dry eye, keratoconus, or other ocular issues, consider scheduling an appointment with us to see if you are a good candidate for specialty contact lenses.